OOI-RCA-APL/ceres/docs/deployment.md

 ceres database migrations
 ```

-On startup, the engine refuses to run if the schema does not match what the running version of Ceres expects: migrations are pending, or the database has migration IDs the running version does not recognize (for example, after a downgrade).
-Run `ceres database migrate` to apply pending migrations.
-An unknown migration ID means the database was already migrated by a newer version of Ceres.
+On startup a non-empty database has to already match what the running version of Ceres expects, and the engine refuses to start otherwise.
+Pending migrations mean you need `ceres database migrate`.
+A migration ID the running version does not recognize means the database was migrated by a newer version of Ceres than the one you are starting, which is what a downgrade looks like.

 ## Starting the Service